 Prize: None

-This Science Fair competition is for students in New York City, Suffolk and Nassau Counties in southern New York State.
+This in-person Science Fair competition is for students in Suffolk County who have already won their school science fair competition.
 Students K-5 can compete both as representatives of their school as well as homeschooled students.
+Homeschool students are eligible if they have won a science fair competition run by an official homeschool organization with more than 10 projects included.
 Student projects are judged on originality of design, scientific rigor, and creativity.

 Prize: All students win prizes ranging from ribbons to medals.
 No cash prizes.